 30th August 2005

-The back two cars of the Boogie Woogie Space Coaster (#569) had been reversed, giving riders the option of facing forwards or backwards.
-We boarded a forward facing car, and strapped ourselves in.
-The operators began to jabber in excited Japanese, making curious hand gestures which all the locals in the train began to emulate.
-One of the staff came over to us, and said in broken English that we should do this too.
-Very odd indeed.
-As the train was dispatched, he gave us the traditional piece of advice as only a Japanese man can; Good Ruck!
+The back two cars of the Boogie Woogie Space Coaster (#571) had been reversed, giving riders the option of facing forwards or backwards.
+We decided not to tempt fate too much, and selected a forward facing option.
+Once the restraint checking process was complete the operators began to jabber in excited Japanese, making curious hand gestures which all the locals in the train began to emulate.
+One of them walked over to the two non-plussed foreigners in car three and told us in broken English that we should join in.
+As the train was dispatched, he gave us the traditional piece of advice as only a Japanese man can; good ruck!

 Sound is loud and is a very fearful attraction.